HWeber-tech/emp_proving_ground_v1/docs/performance/performance_baseline.md

 Operators can archive the Markdown reports alongside the JSON payload to show baseline CPU/lag budgets remain within guardrails and that the trade throttle activates deterministically under burst conditions.
+The dedicated `get_trade_throttle_scope_snapshots()` helper on the trading manager returns the same per-scope payloads used in the baseline so observability tooling can reuse the snapshots without rerunning the collection routine.【F:src/trading/trading_manager.py†L621-L725】【F:src/trading/execution/performance_baseline.py†L52-L74】【F:tests/trading/test_trading_manager_execution.py†L2648-L2666】